George-Grainger/georgegrainger.com/src/lib/projects/en/wordle-assistant.md

 src: /images/projects/wordle-assistant.svg
 alt: Collage of album covers
 tags: ['webassembly', 'rust', 'chrome']
-date: 11/18/23
+date: 01/26/23
 homepage: 5
 inProgress: true
 ---

-**Sorry, I'm still creating the content for this page - please check back in the near future and I'll have it all finished.**
+**I'm currently in the process of publishing this extension - please check back shortly and I'll have it all finished.**

 ## The motivation: